OldManUmby/DND.SRD.Wiki/pages/13.spells/default.md

 - One elemental of challenge rating 2 or lower
 - Two elementals of challenge rating 1 or lower
 - Four elementals of challenge rating 1/2 or lower
-- Eight elementals of challenge rating 1/4 or lower.
+- Eight elementals of challenge rating 1/4 or lower

 An elemental summoned by this spell disappears when it drops to 0 hit points or when the spell ends.